-Traditional IRA or SEP IRA.
-Generally, you are not required to compute the taxable amount of a traditional IRA or SEP IRA nor designate whether any part of a distribution is a return of basis attributable to nondeductible contributions.
+Traditional, SEP, or SIMPLE IRA.
+Generally, you are not required to compute the taxable amount of a traditional, SEP, or SIMPLE IRA nor designate whether any part of a distribution is a return of basis attributable to nondeductible contributions.
+Therefore, except as provided below or elsewhere in these instructions, report the total amount distributed from a traditional, SEP, or SIMPLE IRA in box 2a.
+This will be the same amount reported in box 1.
 Check the "Taxable amount not determined" box in box 2b.